ncmprhnsbl/porteus-bbq/README.md

 notion
 LXDE

-*wont start
+won't start*
-**starts but is unresponsive(sort of fixed)
+starts** but is unresponsive(sort of fixed)

 26 wm/de s  21 functioning..
-made on top of brokenmans LXDE module logs in to LXDE, just log out to pick your poison.. man pages/docs for most included..
+made on top of brokenmans LXDE module
+logs in to LXDE, just log out to pick your poison..
+man pages/docs for most included..